saor48/project3/README.md

 4. A user selected line can additionally be checked for correct structure.
         This function is limited in scope to a basic check of correct verb positioning.
         Beyond this would be overly complex for this project.
-        ?- The challenge can be set in scoring or non-scoring mode
 5. User Limit: set to 3 for testing purposes
 6. New messages and leaderboard are updated every 5 secs to other users
 7. Rest of user's page is only updated when user submits a valid form.
         Note: it takes 15 seconds and then 2 POSTs from other users to record that a user has left the site.
 8. Guidelines for users available from sign-in page
+9. Displayed messages limited to 5 (for testing purposes)

+### Features Left to Implement
+1. The challenge can be set in scoring or non-scoring mode
+2. Pseudo code at static/pseudo.code shows future development for verb analysis

 ## Technology:
 - [Flask] (http://flask.pocoo.org/)